 - Other symptoms

-A bulging disc in the neck can involve any of the intervertebral discs in between the C1-C7 vertebrae, or cervical vertebrae.
-Like all intervertebral discs, these discs are made up of a spongy fibro-cartilaginous material that acts as a natural shock absorber.
-The discs provide an excellent cushion between the rigid, bony vertebrae, allowing the back and neck to move and flex.
+A bulging disc in the neck can involve any of the intervertebral discs in between the C1 and C7 vertebrae, or cervical vertebrae.
+Like all intervertebral discs, these discs are made up of a spongy fibrocartilaginous material that acts as a natural shock absorber.
+The discs provide an excellent cushion between the rigid, bony vertebrae, allowing the neck and back to move and flex.
 When a disc bulges, however, it expands out of its normal space in the spinal column.
-If this bulge starts pushing on nerve roots or the spinal cord, the nerves become irritated and pain and other symptoms occur.
+If this bulge starts pushing on nerve roots or the spinal cord, the nerves become irritated, and pain and other symptoms occur.

 Disc bulges most often occur as a result of age.
 Over the years, our intervertebral discs tend to weaken and become misshapen, resulting in a bulge.
 A trauma or injury to the neck can also cause a disc protrusion.
-Similarly, a damaged disc also can break open which can cause soft inner disc material to leak out into the spinal canal.
+A damaged disc can also break open, which can cause soft inner disc material to leak out into the spinal canal.
 This condition is called a herniated disc or ruptured disc.

 If you have neck pain and you have been diagnosed with a bulging disc in the neck, your physician may recommend rest, physical therapy, exercise, over-the-counter medications or a neck brace.
 If your symptoms don’t wane with these treatments, your physician may try a corticosteroid injection to quell inflammation of the nerve roots that are being pinched or squeezed by the bulging disc.